openSUSE/news-o-o/_posts/2010-10-30-opensuse-weekly-news-issue-147-is-out.markdown

-"Finally, after about a year of development (with longer pauses, a newborn daughter and many other things ¦), a complete rewrite, and several major design changes, the development team celebrates the release of SMB Traffic Analyzer 1.0.
+"Finally, after about a year of development (with longer pauses, a newborn daughter and many other things â€¦), a complete rewrite, and several major design changes, the development team celebrates the release of SMB Traffic Analyzer 1.0.
 We think the project has now matured enough to come up with a first version, and to be used as a base for our future work. (...)"